AlexDo12/Project_2024/Report.md

 # CSCE 435 Group project

-## 0. Group number:
+## 0. Group number: 8

 ## 1. Group members:
-1. First
+1. Alex Do
-2. Second
+2. Alex Byrd
-3. Third
+3. Jose Rojo
-4. Fourth
+4. Matthew Livesay

 ## 2. Project topic (e.g., parallel sorting algorithms)
+Examining the performance of parallelized sorting algorithms

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)